ndhays/redux-cablecar/README.md

 `--> CLIENT dispatches action --> middleware sends it on --> SERVER`

-##### Optimistic Dispatches (how it works)
+##### Optimistic Dispatches
 Actions originating on the client do not get sent to the reducers.

 Broadcasted messages from the server don't get re-dispatched right back to the server.

 This creates a circular message flow between the client (Redux) and the server (ActionCable).

-However if `optimistic: true` is in the action then the action will be sent to both the Rails Server, *and* the client's Redux reducers.
+However if `CableCarOtimistic: true` is in the action then the action will be sent to both the Rails Server, *and* on thru the Redux middlewares.
 These are considered 'optimistic' updates since when news comes back from the server it may conflict with what the client has already done. *Use with caution!*

 **optimistic action:**
 `--> CLIENT dispatches action --> middleware sends it to the server (in addition to the next middleware) simultaneously --> CLIENT & SERVER`

+##### Dispatch Redux Actions (w/o sending to ActionCable)
+If `CableCar` is set to `false` in the action it *will* pass the action on thru the Redux middleware and will *not* send the action thru the ActionCable websocket connection to Rails.

 ## License